BrendanParmer/Block-On/README.md

         git clone https://github.com/BrendanParmer/Block-On
         ```
       in your terminal at your desired location.
 This method also makes updates easier, as you can simply pull from the origin whenever a new version of Block-On has been released.
-* To enable the add-on, open Blender and go to Edit>Preferences>Add-ons, and click the Install button in the top-right.
-From there, navigate to where you downloaded the python file, and click on it to install
-* Download the appropriate file for your Blender installation ( `block_on.py` for Blender 3.0, `block_on_3-1.py` for the Blender 3.1 alpha)
 * To enable the add-on, open Blender and go to `Edit > Preferences > Add-ons`, and click the Install button in the top-right.
 From there, navigate to where you downloaded the python file, and click on it to install
 * Now that you have the Block-On add-on enabled, you can use it by selecting any mesh, going to Object, and hitting the Block-On button.
 This automatically generates a Geometry Nodes group for your object, with parameters you can adjust in the Modifiers tab